gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

 5. Add a [sidecar][grafana-sidecar] to grafana that will pickup dashboards and provision them.
 Each dashboard gets its own configmap.

     - Most dashboards provisioned by Grafana are the same for each shoot cluster.
-      To avoid unnecessary duplication of configmaps, the dashboards could be added once in a single namespace (perhaps the `garden` namespace or another one if this is not suitable).
+To avoid unnecessary duplication of configmaps, the dashboards could be added once in a single namespace.
 These "common" dashboards can then be discovered by each Grafana and provisioned.

     - In some cases, dashboards are more "specific" because they are related to a certain Kubernetes version.

     - Contract between dashboards in configmaps and the Grafana sidecar.

-      - Each common dashboard will be deployed in the `garden` namespace (creating a `monitoring` namespace could also be an option) as a configmap.
+      - Each common dashboard will be deployed in the `monitoring` namespace as a configmap.
 The configmap will be labeled with `gardener.cloud/role=dashboard`.

       - Each specific dashboard will be deployed in the shoot namespace.
 The